Doncaster, Victoria: History

 In 1841, Frederic Unwin, a Sydney solicitor, bought 5120 acre of land, including most of the present suburb of Doncaster, from the Crown for one pound an acre under the terms of the short-lived Special Survey regulations.
 The area was sometimes known as Unwin's Special Survey.

 The Doncaster region was settled in the 1860s and 1870s, predominantly by German settler orchardists.
 The German community was named Waldau, but the name Doncaster gradually became commonly accepted.
 A Lutheran church was the first one in Doncaster in 1858.
 A Lutheran school opened in 1860 and a denominational school in 1861.
 Doncaster Post Office opened on 17 May 1860.

 Schramm's Cottage, an historic stone cottage originally located on Doncaster Road (at the site of the fountain next to the Municipal Offices), was relocated to the site of the original Lutheran Church building in Victoria Street in the 1970s.
 The remains of the Waldau Cemetery, where approximately 150 burials took place between 1853 and 1888, are located on the grounds of Schramm's Cottage.

 Doncaster was the location of the first electric tram to run in Melbourne in 1889.
 The tram started in Doncaster and ended in Box Hill (about 3.5 km away).
 Consequently, this was named "Tram Road".
 However, the service did not earn any profit, so it ended in 1896 due to feuds with land holders and financial problems.
 The main road through the suburb, Doncaster Road, was formerly named Main Street.

 Doncaster remained an orchard area until the 1970s, with the majority of houses built from the 1950s to the 1980s.

-In the 1960s and 1970s, the suburb was very sought after and many famous builders chose the area along with other similar suburbs like Glen Waverly and Mt Waverley to build their project homes with some very modern designs of which several still remain though, due to redevelopment, some are disappearing.
+In the 1960s and 1970s, the suburb was very sought after and many famous builders chose the area along with other similar suburbs like Glen Waverley and Mt Waverley to build their project homes with some very modern designs of which several still remain though, due to redevelopment, some are disappearing.

 One good example of modern design and also being of a "cluster housing" project is the Winter Park estate on High St.

 In the 1960s and 1970s, Doncaster had a predominantly English ancestral descent population but now has a large Chinese descent population and after several years of stagnant progress, has become a boom suburb for developers.